TheRandomLabs/MassiveMacro/README.md

 `sh linux/pull_and_build.sh` can be run from the root MassiveMacro directory to pull the latest version of MassiveMacro from GitHub before running `linux/build.sh`.

-### Mac OS X
+### macOS

-`sh macos/build.sh` can be run from the root MassiveMacro directory to compile a Mac OS X executable.
+`sh macos/build.sh` can be run from the root MassiveMacro directory to compile a macOS executable.
 The script generates an executable called `massivemacro_macos`, a `.app` called `MassiveMacro.app` and an archive that contains `MassiveMacro.app` called `MassiveMacro.zip`.